-- 1) A Citizen Oversight Committee - Modeled on the approach taken in local county sales tax measures dedicated to transportation, RM 3 requires establishment of an independent oversight committee to ensure spending of all RM 3 revenue is consistent with the Expenditure Plan.
-County supervisors in each of the nine Bay Area counties would appoint two representatives to this committee. - 2) Performance Measures - Prior to allocating funds to bus or ferry service, MTC will develop performance measures, such as ridership targets, to help ensure tolls are used cost-effectively and highlight the need for adjustments to be made if service falls short of the desired performance measures.
-A similar requirement existed for RM 2 and led to changes in service and the elimination of certain routes that did not attract sufficient riders to be cost-effective. - 3) Office of BART Inspector General Approval of RM 3 would establish an independent Office of the BART Inspector General to ensure BART uses bridge toll funds and other revenues efficiently and effectively. - 14.
-How much money is generated from bridge tolls today and where do these funds go?
+1) A Citizen Oversight Committee

+Modeled on the approach taken in local counties' dedicated transportation sales tax measures, RM 3 requires establishment of an independent oversight committee to ensure that all spending is consistent with the Expenditure Plan.
+County supervisors in each of the nine Bay Area counties would appoint two representatives to this committee.

+2) Performance Measures

+Prior to allocating funds to bus or ferry services, MTC will develop ridership targets or other performance measures to help ensure tolls are used cost-effectively and to highlight the need for service adjustments if operating performance falls short of these guidelines.
+A similar requirement existed for RM 2 and led to changes in service and the elimination of certain routes that did not attract sufficient riders to be cost-effective.

+Office of BART Inspector General Approval of RM 3 would establish an independent Office of the BART Inspector General to ensure BART uses bridge toll funds and other revenues efficiently and effectively.

+12. How much money is generated from bridge tolls today and where do these funds go?

-In FY 2016-17, toll revenue generated approximately \$720 million.
+In the 2016-17 fiscal year, toll revenues totaled about \$720 million.
 Of this amount, \$435 million was for the seismic retrofit program and \$285 million was for Regional Measures 1 and 2.
 These funds pay for ongoing transit service along with debt service for the capital projects funded by the Toll Bridge Seismic Retrofit Program, Regional Measures 1 and 2 and bridge maintenance and rehabilitation.

-15. How much does each county benefit from the RM 3 expenditure plan?
+13. How much does each county benefit from the RM 3 expenditure plan?